Counting atypical black hole microstates from entanglement wedges: Introduction

 However, studying atypical states appear to be useful in a seemingly totally different context: black hole physics.
 General relativity predicts the existence of a smooth horizon as well as a black hole interior, which leads to mysteries such as the information paradox\cite{Hawking75,Page93} and the AMPS firewall paradox \cite{AMPS12,AMPSS13} when combined with fundamental principles in quantum theory.
 A long-standing yet crucial question in the study of quantum gravity is whether microstates of black holes also have smooth horizons, or the existence of smooth horizons and black hole interior is merely an emergent illusion of (semi-)classical gravity after coarse-graining from a UV complete quantum gravitational theory \cite{Mathur05,AMPS12,AMPSS13,NVW12,HM13}.

 In this context, it is enlightening to consider a class of atypical states called disentangled states \cite{HP20} in holographic conformal field theories.
 These are states which have a large entanglement deficit compared to typical states.
-According to the AdS/CFT correspondence \cite{Maldacena97} and the holographic entanglement entropy formulae \cite{RT06,RT06b,HRT07,Wall12,FLM13,EW15}, a disentangled state on the CFT side cannot be dual to AdS geometry which has a smooth horizon \cite{HP20}.
-In other words, a disentangled state either corresponds to a geometry that has nontrivial structures at or outside the horizon, or does not have a geometrical description at all \cite{HP20}.
+According to the AdS/CFT correspondence \cite{Maldacena97} and the holographic entanglement entropy formulae \cite{RT06,RT06b,HRT07,Wall12,FLM13,EW15}, a disentangled state on the CFT side cannot be dual to AdS geometry which has a smooth horizon \cite{HP20}.\footnote{Note that, however, this is a little bit subtle since the concept of horizon is often associated with dynamical features, and a disentangled state may turn into a typical state under time evolution.
+Therefore, we just regard this as a possible interpretation of disentangled states.
+Validity of the results in this paper does not rely on the validity of this interpretation.} In other words, a disentangled state either corresponds to a geometry that has nontrivial structures at or outside the horizon, or does not have a geometrical description at all \cite{HP20}.\footnote{Technically speaking, there is a third possibility where, despite the existence of a semiclassical gravity dual, the naive holographic entanglement entropy formulae break down \cite{AP20}.
+This possibility is, however, not expected to be relevant in the setup considered in this paper.
+We would like to thank the JHEP referee for pointing this out. }

-More precisely, for a typical AdS black hole state $|{\rm typ}\rangle$, when dividing the corresponding CFT into two regions $A$ and $B$ where $B$ is smaller than $A$, the von Neumann entropy of the reduced density matrix on $B$ is the same as that of a canonical density matrix $\rho^{(\rm can)}$ with the corresponding temperature, i.e.
+More precisely, for a typical AdS black hole state $|{\rm typ}\rangle$, when dividing the corresponding CFT into two regions $A$ and $B$ where $B$ is slightly smaller than $A$, the von Neumann entropy of the reduced density matrix on $B$ is the same as that of a canonical density matrix $\rho^{(\rm can)}$ with the corresponding temperature, i.e.

 at the leading order of $1/G_N$.
 Here, $G_N$ is the Newton constant in the AdS gravity, and the $G_N \rightarrow 0$ limit corresponds to the large degrees of freedom limit (large gauge rank number $N$ limit, large central charge $c$ limit, etc.) on the CFT side.
 Therefore, the von Neumann entropy of $\rho^{\rm (typ)}_B \equiv {{\rm Tr}_A |{\rm typ}\rangle\langle{\rm typ}|}$, i.e. the entanglement entropy between $A$ and $B$, can be evaluated by a Ryu-Takayanagi surface \cite{RT06,RT06b} or quantum extremal surface \cite{FLM13,EW15} wrapping the black hole horizon like the one shown in the left of figure \ref{fig:BH}.